 Employing a foreign national

-Employee visa or residence permit
+Visa or residence permit for employee

 Employees with nationality of EU/EEA member state or Switzerland